Ontario Golf Destinations

 Black Diamond Golf Club was carefully carved from the foothills and hardwood and pine forests of the Kawartha Oakridge Moraine.
 The natural landscape, which is covered in fescue, provides many challenges including several elevation changes and water hazards.

-The 9-hole Byrnell Golf Club in Fenelon Falls, ON is a semi-private golf course that opened in 1950.
-Byrnell Golf Club measures 2250 yards from the longest tees.
+The 12-hole Deer Run Golf Course in Little Britain, ON is a semi-private golf course that opened in 1991.
+Deer Run Golf Course measures 3045 yards from the longest tees.
 The course features 3 sets of tees for different skill levels.
-The greens are bentgrass and the fairways are bluegrass.